 3. Luzmo

-Luzmo is a cloud-based, purpose-built platform for designing embeddable charts and analytics dashboards.
-While Luzmo isn’t a BI tool, it supports self-service analytics through an enterprise feature called the dashboard editor.
-There, users can interact and edit the data to build their own dashboards.
+Luzmo (formerly Cumul.io) is a cloud-based, purpose-built platform for designing embeddable charts and analytics dashboards.
+While Luzmo isn’t a BI tool, it supports self-service analytics through an add-on that lets end users create and edit their own dashboards directly in their product.

 Luzmo embeds using web components and offers a drag-and-drop interface for designing analytics experiences.
 Despite its ease of use, Luzmo isn’t the best option if you need to process highly complex data analytics.
 According to users, these take longer to build and require more time from your technical team.
 Plus, Luzmo doesn’t let you create custom formulas to organize and view the data.